RohanAmbhore/collection/README.md

+### 2018-01-15
+- [How does ElasticSearch make money?
+ElasticSearch is a complex piece of software, and it's open-sourced.
+Where does the author find the time or money to work on it? - Quora](https://www.quora.com/How-does-ElasticSearch-make-money-ElasticSearch-is-a-complex-piece-of-software-and-its-open-sourced-Where-does-the-author-find-the-time-or-money-to-work-on-it) [[Read]](pages/how_does_elasticsearch_make_money_elasticsearch_is_a_complex_piece_of_software_and_it_s_open_sourced_where_does_the_author_find_the_time_or_money_to_work_on_it_quora_2018_01_15_11_8_46.md)
+ > Shay, the creator of Elasticsearch, is hardly alone anymore.
+After raising a total of about $35 million from the investment community, some of the leading devs in the field have joined the firm.
+I've noticed that many of the top contributors to Solr, in fact, now work for Elasticsearch.
+This tells you something about the directions of those projects.But, to answer your question, the company makes money by selling professional support contracts to large enterprises.
+These would be similar contrac...
 ### 2018-01-13
 - [optimization - How to remove duplicates based on a key in Mongodb? - Stack Overflow](https://stackoverflow.com/questions/13190370/how-to-remove-duplicates-based-on-a-key-in-mongodb) [[Read]](pages/optimization_how_to_remove_duplicates_based_on_a_key_in_mongodb_stack_overflow_2018_01_13_23_30_46.md)
  > up vote 31 down vote favorite 19 I have a collection in MongoDB where there are around (~3 million records).
 My sample record would look like, { "_id" = ObjectId("50731xxxxxxxxxxxxxxxxxxxx"), "source_references" : [ "_id" : ObjectId("5045xxxxxxxxxxxxxx"), "name" : "xxx", "key" : 123 ] } I am having a lot of duplicate records in the collection having same source_references.key.
 (By Duplicate I mean, source_references.key not the _id).
 I want to remove duplicate records based on source_references....